 Non-crystal microdermabrasion is used to describe procedures that don’t use crystals, and instead utilized diamond-tipped tooltips or systems that utilize bristles (like DermaSweep).
 During such procedures, the skin is scraped by the tool tip, and the dead skin cells are suctioned into a special cartridge as they become dislodged.*

 It is important to note that regardless of which microdermabrasion procedure is utilized, the suctioning is quite mild and does not cause broken capillaries in most patients.* The vacuuming action is specifically created to be just strong enough to pull away dead skin cells, but without significant pulling or tugging on the skin.* Most California Skin Institute clients who have had microdermabrasion describe the feeling as being comparable to a cat licking their face; mildly rough with very gentle tugging on the skin.*

 What Can Microdermabrasion Do For Me?

-If you suffer from acne, wrinkles, uneven pigmentation, or blackheads, microdermabrasion can be an excellent solution.
-It will reduce or eliminate these problems quickly and leave you with healthy, glowing skin.
-Further, microdermabrasion also stimulates collagen production and results in a younger complexion.
+If you suffer from acne, wrinkles, uneven pigmentation, or blackheads, microdermabrasion can be a viable solution.* It will reduce or eliminate these problems quickly and leave you with healthier skin.* Further, microdermabrasion also stimulates collagen production and may help achieve a younger-looking complexion.*